That Leaky Garden Hose

 Plumber repairing toilet tank mechanism with screwdriver, wearing white long-sleeve shirt

-A Quick Bucket Fix to Flush the Toilet You’ve turned off the water to the toilet because the tank or a plumbing fitting is leaking.
-But since this is your only toilet, it needs to be used before the plumber arrives tomorrow to fix the leak.
-How can you flush the toilet in the meantime? […]
+A Quick Bucket Fix to Flush the Toilet A sleek, modern toilet with a unique top-mounted flush tank in a minimalist bathroom.
+You’ve turned off the water to the toilet because the tank or a plumbing fitting is leaking.
+But since this is your only toilet, it needs to be used before the plumber arrives […]

 When Your Kitchen Faucet Slows Down